 Foster carers can claim exceptional expenses where you have incurred expenses that would not normally be incurred due to the specialist requirements of the child you are caring for.
 This may include the purchase of medical equipment, sensory equipment, mileage to hospital and therapies.

 For more information about tax and National Insurance for foster carers, visit our webpage or you can purchase our Income Tax and National Insurance Signpost publication for just £2.
-Bulk discounts are also available for fostering services.
 You can also call one of our helplines.

 However if you would like support from an accountant, our partners Williams Giles have developed a tailor-made fixed fee tax return service designed to meet the needs of foster carers.
-The team has in-depth knowledge of the unique and specialist tax and National Insurance rules for foster carers.
 Find out more about Williams Giles or call 01795 478044.
-Don’t forget to tell them if you are a member of The Fostering Network and a new customer of Williams Giles, please log in to the membership section of our website to access a five per cent discount on their fixed fee tax return service.
+If you are a member of The Fostering Network and a new customer of Williams Giles, please log in to the membership section of our website to access a five per cent discount on their fixed fee tax return service.
 This discount is available from April to September each year